rtyler/brokenco.de/_posts/2009-12-04-on-github-and-how-i-came-to-write-the-fastest-python-json-module-in-town.markdown

 layout: post
 title: On GitHub and how I came to write the fastest Python JSON module in town
 tags:
-- Software Development
+- software development
-- Git
+- git
-- Python
+- python
 created: 1259919009
 ---
 Perhaps the title is a bit too much ego stroking, yes, I did write the fastest Python module for decoding JSON strings and encoding Python objects to JSON.
 I didn't however write the parser behind the scenes.